joebathelt/research-group-page/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
 Joe Bathelt is a lecturer at Royal Holloway, University of London.
 His research focuses on neurocognitive development between childhood and adolescence.
-He leads the DIVERSE lab, which investigates diverse pathways in brain and cognitive development
+He leads the DIVERSE lab, which investigates diverse pathways in brain and cognitive development.